ivangfr/spring-boot-grpc-client-server/README.md

 ## Packaging and Installing movie-grpc-lib

-In a terminal and inside `spring-boot-grpc-client-server` root folder, run the command below:
+In a terminal and inside the `spring-boot-grpc-client-server` root folder, run the command below:
 ```
 ./mvnw clean install --projects movie-grpc-lib
 ```